gytis-ivaskevicius/linux-gpu-debug-helper/nixos/gaming/vr.md

 ## SteamVR

 [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) is a proprietary OpenVR runtime with compatibility for OpenXR.
-It is part of [Steam](Steam "Steam"){.wikilink} and doesn\'t need any additional setup on NixOS apart from enabling Steam.
+It is part of [Steam](Steam "wikilink") and doesn\'t need any additional setup on NixOS apart from enabling Steam.

 After installing SteamVR through Steam and plugging in a SteamVR-compatible headset, SteamVR should work for the most part.